 Middle school to high school

-Lenovo IdeaPad Flex 14, $650.
+Lenovo U430 Touch, $600.
 Serious homework demands a serious computer.
-Lenovo’s strangely flexible yet highly capable laptop has a hinge that rotates the screen 300 degrees to stand up the device like a pup tent and take better advantage of its 14-inch touch screen.
-And it’s an awful lot of laptop for the money—it has a 500GB hard drive, its fourth-generation Intel Core i5 delivers excellent performance, and it has lots of gee-whiz goodies such as facial recognition, as well as voice and gesture control.
+Lenovo’s highly capable laptop offers 11 and a half hours of battery life, so it will last through the most demanding of school days.
+And it’s an awful lot of laptop for the money—it has a 500GB hard drive, its fourth-generation Intel Core i5 processor delivers excellent performance, and it has lots of gee-whiz goodies such as facial recognition, as well as voice and gesture control.
 And at 4.1 pounds, it’s lightweight for a laptop of this size—a plus when your kid’s backpack is already laden with textbooks.

 MacBook Pro 13-inch with Retina display and 128GB, $1,300.
 Most college-bound kids can get by with the same machine they used through high school, but a higher education in the visual arts can require a bit more horsepower.
 With a stunning 2560x1600-pixel display, excellent processing performance, and more than 11 hours of battery life, the MacBook Pro 13-inch with Retina display is about as premium a laptop as you can get, and its price reflects that.
 Nevertheless, for art professionals (and soon-to-be-professionals) who run graphics-intense programs such as Adobe’s Creative Suite or Autodesk Maya, the MacBook Pro is the gold standard (although for those applications, Apple’s starter 128GB solid-state drive is pretty skimpy).
 And buying with Apple’s education discount brings the price down to $1,200.